markrobinsonuzh/conquer/shiny-download/about_conquer.md

 * C Soneson & MD Robinson: [Bias, robustness and scalability in differential expression analysis of single-cell RNA-seq data](http://biorxiv.org/content/early/2017/05/28/143289). bioRxiv doi:10.1101/143289 (2017).

+The information provided in the columns `Brief description`, `Protocol` and `Protocol type` was inferred and summarized from the information provided by the data generators in the public repositories.
+We refer to the original descriptions for more detailed information.

 <a name="indexing"/>
 </a>